mcmtroffaes/homepage/2014/03/25/using_records_in_agda.rst

 Record Syntax
 -------------

+As already mentioned,
-One downside is that pattern matching will become a bit tedious if we have many properties.
+pattern matching quickly becomes tedious and error prone if we have many properties.
 It can be very easy to get the ordering wrong.
 A logical improvement would be to provide named parameters.